Instructor Consultations and Workshops

 The Sweetland Fellows Seminar, offered during the Winter Term, brings together faculty (Senior Fellows) and graduate students (Junior Fellows) who share a commitment to integrating writing into their courses.
 Learn more about the program and how to apply as a Senior Fellow on our Fellows Seminar page.

-One-on-One Writing Support
+Writing Support for Your Students

 Support for ULWR Courses